E-12 Education: Strong Schools, Successful Students

 - Making it easier for all workers to save for retirement.
 Jamie is the chief author of the Secure Choice Retirement Plan, an AARP priority that streamlines pre-tax retirement contributions straight from your paycheck.

 Jamie is a lifelong Minnesotan who grew up deer hunting, fishing, and harvesting wild rice with her family.
-She knows our suburban district is unique – with 14 different lakes! – with many residents who value their time outside.
-Clean water now and in the future is incredibly important!
+She knows our suburban district is unique with many residents who value their time outside.
+Making sure we have clean water and air – and a healthy planet – for future generations is one of her top priorities.

-In her first term in office, Jamie earned the Trailblazer Award from the Minnesota Center for Environmental Advocacy, a 2017 Legislative Award from Sierra Club North Star Chapter, and the 2018 Legislator of the Year Award from the Bluffland Whitetails Association.
-Jamie is also a member of Backcountry Hunters & Anglers and the Minnesota Deer Hunters Association.
+Jamie has earned the following awards: 2017 Trailblazer Award from Minnesota Center for Environmental Advocacy, 2017 Legislative Award from Sierra Club North Star Chapter, 2018 Legislator of the Year Award from Bluffland Whitetails Association, 2019 Legislator of the Year from Clean Water Action.

 - Enforcing our environmental protection laws and holding polluters accountable.
 The costs of clean-up shouldn’t fall on tax payers.